datastax/nodejs-driver/temp/cassandra-driver.api.md

             writeConsistency?: typeof consistencies;
         };
     });
-    // Warning: (ae-forgotten-export) The symbol "consistencies" needs to be exported by the entry point index.d.ts consistency?: typeof consistencies;
+    // Warning: (ae-forgotten-export) The symbol "consistencies" needs to be exported by the entry point cassandra-rollup.d.ts consistency?: typeof consistencies;
     graphOptions?: {
         name?: string;